<?xml version="1.0" encoding="UTF-8"?>

 <updated>2026-04-26T00:00:00.000Z</updated>

-<summary>A Reveal.js alternative comparison for people who want HTML-native slides plus visual editing, exports, version history, and MCP agent workflows.</summary>
+<summary>A Reveal.js alternative visual editor for people who want HTML-native slides plus canvas editing, exports, version history, and MCP agent workflows.</summary>

 </entry>